Linux Kernel WireGuard tuning

 In Linux, network cards (NICs) use **NAPI** (New API) polling to handle incoming packets.
 When an interrupt fires, the kernel disables further interrupts and polls the NIC, processing packets in batches.

-* Too low value - Under heavy load (e.g., 100+ streaming users), the kernel yields too early, packets back up in the NIC buffer, and drops occur.
+* Too low a value - Under heavy load (e.g., 100+ streaming users), the kernel yields too early, packets back up in the NIC buffer, and drops occur.

-* Too high value - The networking stack can monopolize a CPU core, starving userspace processes and increasing overall latency.
+* Too high a value - The networking stack can monopolize a CPU core, starving userspace processes and increasing overall latency.

 For high-performance VPN servers, we increase `netdev_budget` to favor network throughput and tune the companion setting `netdev_budget_usecs` to cap CPU time per polling cycle.
-Below you wil find some recommended values for multiple scenarios.
+Below you will find some recommended values for multiple scenarios.

 #### Home/Small Office